AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firenet.html.markdown

 * `egress_enabled` - (Optional) Enable/Disable egress through firewall.
 Valid values: true, false.
 Default value: false.
 * `firewall_instance_association` - (Optional) List of firewall instances to be associated with fireNet.
   * `firenet_gw_name` - (Required) Name of the primary FireNet gateway.
+  * `instance_id` - (Required) ID of Firewall instance, if associating FQDN gateway to fireNet, it is FQDN gateway's gw_name..
-  * `vendor_type` - (Required) Type of the firewall.
+  * `vendor_type` - (Optional) Type of the firewall.
 Valid values: "Generic", "fqdn_gateway".
 Default value: "Generic".
-  * `instance_id` - (Required) ID of Firewall instance, if associating FQDN gateway to fireNet, it is FQDN gateway's gw_name..
+Value "fqdn_gateway" is required for FQDN gateway.
   * `firewall_name` - (Optional) Firewall instance name, required if it is a firewall instance.
   * `lan_interface`- (Optional) Lan interface ID, required if it is a firewall instance.
   * `management_interface` - (Optional) Management interface ID, required if it is a firewall instance.